joshraphael/retroachievements/Guides/SOS/guide.md

 |Stamina|mid (128)|

 Jack is one of three key survivors for Redwin.
 Read more about key survivors in the Best Endings section.

+> [!NOTE]
+> The conversation in which you rescue Jack is different for every character (but cannot be failed).
+Be sure to take your time to see how each character interacts differently with Jack.

 <a name="survivor-adela"></a>
 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40683.png">